 Not all marriages are meant to last.
-If you and your partner are currently on the verge of ending your relationship through divorce, it is necessary to contemplate on your possible divorce options.
-Breaking up is never simple especially if you have finances and children that you need to consider.
-Seek the help of Divorce Lawyers to help you gain clarity on this difficult decision you both have to make.
+If you and your partner are currently on the verge of ending your relationship through divorce, it is necessary to contemplate your possible divorce options.
+Breaking up is never simple, especially if you have finances and children that you need to consider.
+Seek the help of divorce lawyers to help you gain clarity on this difficult decision you both have to make.

-Uncontested divorce is the termination of marriage by mutual consent.
+An uncontested divorce is the termination of a marriage by mutual consent.
 The procedure is typically faster.
-There is less emotional stress involved to both parties, as well as to their children and respective families because it enables the couple to end their marriage in a civilized manner.
+There is less emotional stress involved for both parties, as well as for their children and respective families, because it enables the couple to end their marriage in a civilized manner.

-Uncontested divorce is possible only if the couple has no disagreements over children or property.
-There is no need to have a ground for divorce.
+An uncontested divorce is possible only if the couple has no disagreements over children or property.
+There is no need to have grounds for divorce.
 The couple’s mutual decision to end the marriage is enough.

-Contested divorce is when either spouse does not agree with the terms of the separation or has broken the marriage agreement.
-This type of divorce allows one party to seek the court’s help in dissolving the marriage subject to one of the grounds prescribed under Thai law:
+A contested divorce occurs when either spouse does not agree with the terms of the separation or has broken the marriage agreement.
+This type of divorce allows one party to seek the court’s help in dissolving the marriage, subject to one of the grounds prescribed under Thai law:

 While a couple may agree to divorce, things could become complicated and be contested when it comes to some important conjugal matters, such as child custody and the sharing of properties.
 Unlike an uncontested divorce, you lose control of the divorce process once a judge becomes involved.
 The judge may come up with an arrangement that neither of you will be comfortable with.
 He may also come up with a property settlement where you lose things that were more valuable to you.